Colin-Fredericks/hx-js/README.md

 <a href="3:24" class="jumptime">Go to 3:24</a>
 ```

-It'll affect the video _directly above_ your text.
+It'll affect the _top video on the page_.
+Optionally, you can add a `data-for-vidnum="N"` attribute to go to the Nth video on the page (the top one is video number 1).

 ### Pop-up Assessments